 Former Atlanta Mayor Kasim Reed, former Philadelphia Mayor Michael Nutter, and Citizen Co-founder Larry Platt talk about what it really takes to get sh*t done in cities on The Citizen’s newest podcast, How to Really Run a City.
 New episodes, with a special guest joining, each month.
-To learn more, read Larry Platt’s article on the birth of the podcast.
+To learn more, read Platt’s article on the birth of the podcast.

 LATEST EPISODE

-Subscribe to the podcast to keep up on all the latest episodes.
-And you can even watch the conversation play out on YouTube.
-As cities go, so goes the nation!
+Join us for a special episode of the podcast that answers the question: Now what?
+Remember to subscribe below to keep up on all the latest episodes.
+You can even watch the conversation play out on YouTube.

 ALL EPISODES